jakobhviid/Kafka-Docker/README.md

 - `KAFKA_ZOOKEEPER_CONNECT`: Comma-separated list of Zookeeper URIs' which Kafka will connect to.
 Kafka will connect to the first available zookeeper.
 If that goes down it will go to the next and connect to it.
 Required.

 - `KAFKA_ADVERTISED_LISTENERS`: Advertised listeners for clients to use.
 This value is given to zookeeper so that clients and other Kafka nodes can discover Kafka brokers through Zookeeper.
 At least two advertised listeners should be configured separated by a comma.
-In the example given in [How To Use](#how-to-use) two listeners are configured, one listener for broker to broker communication (INTERNAL) and one listener for clients (EXTERNAL). **Note**: Do not configure a listener with port 55555, this is reserved for internal use in the container and do not expose this port to the host network!
-Required.
+In the example given in [How To Use](#how-to-use) two listeners are configured, one listener for broker to broker communication (INTERNAL) and one listener for clients (EXTERNAL).

 - `KAFKA_LISTENERS`: Comma-separated list of URIs' on which Kafka will listen.
 Wildcard IP-address are allowed.
 At least two listeners should be configured separated by a comma.
-In the example given in [How To Use](#how-to-use) two listeners are configured, one listener for broker to broker communication (INTERNAL) and one listener for clients (EXTERNAL). **Note**: Do not configure a listener with port 55555, this is reserved for internal use in the container and do not expose this port to the host network!
-Required.
+In the example given in [How To Use](#how-to-use) two listeners are configured, one listener for broker to broker communication (INTERNAL) and one listener for clients (EXTERNAL).

 - `KAFKA_OFFSETS_TOPIC_REPLICATION_FACTOR`: Replication factor for the essential topic 'consumer_offsets'.
 Should have a value of at least 2 to ensure availability.
 Default is 1 and is not ideal.